WayneDW/WayneDW.github.io/_posts/2024-03-09-neraul-ode.md

 ---

-Diffusion models have demonstrated interesting applications, such as text-to-image generation (stable diffusion, DALLE) and text-to-video generation (Sora), and text-to-audio generation.
+Diffusion models have demonstrated interesting applications, such as text-to-image generation (stable diffusion, DALLE), text-to-video generation (Sora), and text-to-audio generation.
 However, diffusion models often require tens or hundreds of steps in generation and is quite slow.

 ### Rectified Flow